rohany/rohany.github.io/src/content/blog/research-ideas.md

 were well-scoped within the boundaries of work that other people had already done.
 Even then, working on these projects was mostly a matter of theme 2, being at Stanford with my rotation advisors.
-Despite being small, one-off projects, I think they were useful for me in the long term because they exposed me to technologies (Legion and Taco) that became foundations for future work I ended up doing.
+Despite being one-off pieces of work, I think they were useful for me in the long term because they exposed me to technologies (Legion and Taco) that became foundations for future work I ended up doing.
 These projects did end up as papers or part of papers: the Taco slicing work became a small part of a larger paper on